dmlc/xgboost/doc/tutorials/dask.rst

   the ``NCCL_SOCKET_IFNAME``.
 In addition, you can use ``NCCL_DEBUG`` to obtain debug logs.

+- If NCCL fails to initialize in a container environment, it might be caused by limited system shared memory.
+With docker, one can try the flag: `--shm-size=4g`.

 - MIG (Multi-Instance GPU) is not yet supported by NCCL.
 You will receive an error message that includes `Multiple processes within a communication group ...` upon initialization.